er-ri/textlint-rule-personal-original/README.md

     npm test

 ## Note
-* The key `main` in `package.json` is used for searching rule entry point, modify the value when renaming rule name.
+* The key `main` in `package.json` is used for searching rule entry point, modify the value when renaming the rule name.

 ## License